About

 Everything is connected.

-I design thoughtful, practical gardens that are shaped around how you live, grounded in sustainability, creativity, and care.
+I design gardens that feel alive.
+Shaped by the site and how you live, grounded in sustainability, creativity, and care.

 Whether you’re working with a compact London courtyard or a spacious country plot, I can help you make the most of your outdoor space through design that feels considered, calm and completely yours - something that creates a legacy that can be enjoyed for years to come.